vparnas/exec-cmd/README.md

 # exec-cmd

-### Description
+## Description

-A less verbose system for defining reusable parameterized commands than shell functions, and more powerful than shell aliases.
+A less verbose system for defining reusable parameterized commands than shell functions, yet more powerful than shell aliases.

+## Advantages

+1. Commands that support parameterization unlike traditional shell aliases
+1. Automatic help text to echo the expected or missing parameter names.
+One must manually design this behavior into traditional shell functions.

+## Disadvantages

+1. Theoretically slower than leveraging the native shell aliases/functions; a separate process is spawned for each stackable call.

+    The difference, however, is not to be perceived: the solution is built in shell, which leverages fast C routines and system calls.

+## Setup

+1. Configuration file (optional)

+    The only parameters relevant to the executable are:

+    ```
+    DEBUG=false
+    PARAM_CHAR='!!'
+    SELF_REF='%self%'
+    ```

+    *PARAM_CHAR* is the parameter prefix.

+    *SELF_REF* is the prefix that precedes any internally defined command invocation.

+    To change these values, paste the above lines in a config file, either `$HOME/.exec-cmd.rc` or one defined by the `$EXEC_CMD_CFG` environment variable.

+1. The commands

+    `exec-cmd` reads all definitions from either `$HOME/commands` or `$EXEC_CMD_DIR/commands` if you've defined the `$EXEC_CMD_DIR` environment variable.

+    The same applies to the `commands_help` optional help text.

+1. Place `exec-cmd` within your environment path.

-### Usage
+## Usage

-Parameters are preceded by the characters !!, configurable in the main script.
-The command processing automatically executes a check for all included parameters, rendering an error message with the required parameters.

-Define your desired commands in *commands*, referenced by the *$commands_cfg* variable in the main executable.
-See the default provided file for examples of usage.
+See the example `commands` file for sample usage.
+This is the most straightforward way to get accustomed to the syntax.

 Each command is defined as follows: